evrouge/dating-app-frontend/README.md

 ### For Front-End:
 - We underestimated the scope of the actual work.
 As we worked on the project, the app got more complicated.
 We didn't flesh out the idea.

+- Unable to reset input fields at log-in page unless you refresh the page.

 ## Sources:
 - React-Card-Flip here: `https://www.npmjs.com/package/react-card-flip`